George Buchanan: Release

 After seven months, Buchanan was released on condition that he remain in Lisbon; and on 28 February 1552 this restriction was lifted.
 Buchanan then sailed for England, but soon made his way to Paris, where in 1553 he was appointed regent in the College of Boncourt.
 He remained in that post for two years, and then accepted the office of tutor to the son of the Maréchal de Brissac.
 It was almost certainly during this last stay in France, where Protestantism was being repressed under King Henry II and his son Francis II, that Buchanan took the side of Calvinism.

 Return to Scotland

-Espousal of Protestantism
+Espousal of Calvinism

-In 1560 or 1561 Buchanan returned to Scotland, and by April 1562 was installed as tutor to the young Mary, Queen of Scots, who read Livy with him daily.
-Although he had remained Catholic throughout his support of the new learning and his strident criticism of the vices of the clergy, he now openly joined the Protestants Reformed Church and in 1566 was appointed principal of St Leonard's College, St Andrews, by the Earl of Moray.
-Two years before, he had received from the queen the gift of the revenues of Crossraguel Abbey.
+George Buchanan returned to Scotland in 1560 or 1561.
+According to the English diplomat Thomas Randolph, in April 1562 Mary, Queen of Scots read Livy with him daily.
+She gave him a pension of £250 Scots yearly, and an income from the lands of Crossraguel Abbey.
+Buchanan wrote masques for performance at her wedding to Lord Darnley, known as the Pompae.
+Buchanan, throughout his support for Renaissance humanism and his strident criticism the vices of them, had always remained a member of the Catholic Church in Scotland, but he now openly joined the Protestant Reformed Church.
+Even though he had recently received from the Queen the gift of the revenues of Crossraguel Abbey, he sat in the General Assembly of the Church of Scotland from 1563 and in 1566 was appointed principal of St Leonard's College, St Andrews, by the Prince Regent, Earl of Moray.
 Though a layman, he was made Moderator of the General Assembly of the Church of Scotland in 1567.
-He had sat in the assemblies from 1563.
 He was the last lay person to be elected Moderator until Alison Elliot in 2004, the first female Moderator.